 At the time of this article’s publication, Peter Galindez, Theresa Rosier and Justine Jimmie were just three students at the ILP, studying and working together.
 Now, 21 years after graduation, the three were able to reflect on their path from law school to their current careers.
-You can read the full Q&A below, or check out the summary in our latest newsletter.
+You can read the full Q&A below.

 What is your current occupation/title?

 Peter Galindez: Legal Department Division Chair, Mayo Clinic Arizona.